Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 25 Januari 2026 16.32.21 UTC
+- WIB: Minggu, 25 Januari 2026 17.34.11 UTC
-- WITA: Minggu, 25 Januari 2026 17.32.21 UTC
+- WITA: Minggu, 25 Januari 2026 18.34.11 UTC
-- WIT: Minggu, 25 Januari 2026 18.32.21 UTC
+- WIT: Minggu, 25 Januari 2026 19.34.11 UTC

 Kutipan Inspiratif:
-"I enjoy when people show Attitude to me because it shows that they need an Attitude to impress me!"
+"This is not the end, this is not even the beginning of the end, this is just perhaps the end of the beginning."

-Kategori: attitude
+Kategori: inspirational